 Professor Springer, and colleagues at the University of Pennsylvania in the USA, reported anticoagulant activities of fucoidan fractions from Fucus vesiculousus.

 Springer and Bernardi's examination of highly purified fucoidan fractions furthered the understanding of both physical and chemical characteristics.

 Crude fucoidan from Fucus vesiculosus became commercially available from Sigma Inc in the USA thereby expanding opportunities for global fucoidan research.

 Australian company Marinova Pty Ltd established its headquarters in Tasmania and began harvesting Undaria pinnatifida from which to source fucoidan.
-Demand quickly increased, resulting in the company moving to source additional commercial quantities of Undaria from Patagonia, Argentina.
+Demand quickly increased, resulting in the company moving to source additional commercial quantities of wild grown Undaria from Patagonia, Argentina.

 High purity, certified organic fucoidan extracts sold under the Australian Maritech® brand are the first to gain global regulatory acceptance.